Transit California sat down with Melissa Figueroa, Director of Communications and Public Affairs for the California Transit Association.

 Transit California: You are a longtime advocate for women and minorities in the transportation career field, and you’ve been recognized by numerous organizations, most recently as Woman of the Year for the Sacramento Chapter of WTS.
 Can you talk about some of your work in this area?

-When I began working in transportation it became clear to me very quickly that I was in the minority.
-Frequently, I’d be in a meeting or gathering and be the only woman, or only Latina.
+When I began working in transportation it became clear to me very quickly that I might be in the minority.
+Too often I’d be in a meeting or gathering and be the only woman, or only Latina.
+Just a little bit of research thanks to MTI showed I wasn’t wrong in my assumption.
 While women make up more than 50% of the population (and transit riders) we represent just 15% of the transportation workforce.
 Instead of sitting back and accepting that statistic I committed to doing something about it.
 You can't expect meaningful change unless you’re willing to lean in and be a change maker.
 Sometimes the conversations are hard, sometimes they’re uncomfortable but they’re always needed.
 Through my work at both CalSTA and the California High-Speed Rail Authority I helped spearhead efforts to increase outreach to disadvantaged communities, create pathways for internships and fellowships, advocate for promotions for well deserving female and minority colleagues, establish bilingual positions and work product for the Authority and most of all just be vocal about the need for more representation from the most entry level positions all the way into the C-suite.

 Transit California: You serve as a mentor for several higher education and career programs, including UC Berkeley’s Cal in Sac program and the Sacramento Capital Fellows Program, as well as the Dean’s Advisory Council and the Journalism Department Advisory Board for your alma mater, California Polytechnic State University, San Luis Obispo.
 How do you see this work being an important part of transportation policy and public policy generally?